kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 the request, and based on the SNI attribute be directed to the backends on Passthrough mode or be terminated on the `Gateway` and passed unencrypted to the backends.

-This workflow CAN be supported on `Extended` support level and should be exposed with the feature `SupportTLSRouteMixedMode`.
+This use case is Extended for TLSRoute, and so MAY be supported, with the feature name `TLSRouteMixedMode`.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1